dduril/bootcamp/murach-python/readme.md

-# Bootcamp
+# Python

-Based on examples from Murach's Python Programming.
+Based on examples from Murach's Python Programming and using Python 3.4.1.

 ### Getting Started